IHCantabria/template.net8.api/LEER_ANTES_DE_EMPEZAR.md

 ## CONFIGURE SONARQUBE
 	1. Link repository with sonarqube server project.
-	2. Configure PROJECT_KEY y SONAR_TOKEN_KEY in the sonarqube server.
+	2. Configure PROJECT_KEY y SONAR_TOKEN_KEY in the sonarqube server and replace the placeholders in the file sonarqube-dotnet-windows.ps1.
-	3. Rename the file analyser_template.ps1 to sonar.ps1.
+	3. Rename the file sonarqube-dotnet-windows.ps1 to sonar.ps1.
+This file will be your configuration for the local env of the project, this file will be omitted from the repository.

+## CONFIGURE TRIVY
+	3. Rename the file trivy-windows.ps1 to trivy.ps1.
 This file will be your configuration for the local env of the project, this file will be omitted from the repository.

 ## CONFIGURE appsettings.local.json
 	1. Rename the file appsettings.local_template.json to appsettings.local.json.
 This file will be your configuration for the local env of the project, this file will be omitted from the repository.